 A comprehensive 12th-grade unit exploring post-secondary success through non-degree pathways, including apprenticeships, technical bootcamps, and stackable credentials.
 Students analyze program rigor, industry demand, and cost-benefit ratios to build viable alternatives to traditional 4-year degrees.

-A comprehensive series designed to prepare high school seniors for the transition to independent life, focusing on financial literacy, social navigation, and professional readiness.
+A comprehensive unit designed to prepare students for the transition to adulthood, focusing on financial literacy for college, professional resume writing, and exploration of STEM career opportunities.

 This sequence guides 12th-grade students through the essentials of long-term financial planning, focusing on retirement accounts, employer matching, tax strategies, and vesting schedules to maximize future wealth.